aaronistheman/Supply-Demand-Graph-Calculations/README.md

 price above the domestic equilibrium price does nothing in the program.
-However, regarding real life, I suspect that doing so could increase domestic supply, but this scenario was not covered in the AP curriculum.)
+However, regarding real life, I suspect that doing so could increase domestic supply, but this scenario was not covered in the AP curriculum, so I ignored it.)

 Contact Information
 -------------------